My best friend Emma was 48 and, so she thought, happily married when her husband of 27 years, Dan, announced he wanted a divorce.

 It’s easy to lose yourself in a marriage.
 Before we tie the knot, we’re individuals with our own personal hopes and dreams; once we enter into wedded bliss, we strive to move forward together.
 That union of husband and wife can be wonderful but it can also be a sacrifice; it’s far too easy to stop growing as individuals and rely on each other to be everything.
 The ‘me’ becomes ‘we’, which is all well and good until one half of the partnership is torn away.

 Emma’s story is not unique, nor is it unusual nowadays to see older partners divorcing after 20, 30 or more years of presumably not all marital bliss.
-The highest rate of divorces in 2010, according to the latest report from the Office of National Statistics, was among men and women aged 40 to 44; likewise, older baby boomers have a divorce rate that is triple that of their parents.
+The highest rate of divorces up to 2019, according to the latest report from the Office of National Statistics, was among men and women aged 40 to 49; likewise, older baby boomers have a divorce rate that is triple that of their parents.

 The good news for women over 40 or 50 is that we are much more independent than our mother’s generation and have the resources deep within us to start again.